Award Tickets 101: The Basics

 The value you can get for your frequent flyer miles varies wildly

-- Because the number of miles you need for frequent flyer tickets doesn't usually depend on the actual price of the tickets, you can get amazing value from your points when you use them for tickets that are more expensive than usual and you'll get less value when you use them for tickets that are less expensive than usual.
+- Because the number of miles you need for many frequent flyer tickets doesn't usually depend on the actual price of the tickets, you can get great value from your points when you find the award space to use them for tickets that are more expensive than usual and you'll get less value when you use them for tickets that are less expensive than usual.
 For example, if you use 25,000 Korean Airline points to book a ticket to Hawaii, which would normally cost $750, you're getting 3 cents in value for each point.
 But if you use 50,000 points to fly to Europe, when tickets are available for only $500, you are only getting 1 cent in value per point.

 - Even when you can get a frequent flyer ticket, it may not always be an effective use of your points.
 Regular airfares have been dropping dramatically, especially internationally.
 Often, when ticket prices are expensive, frequent flyer tickets are not available; and when prices are cheap, you aren’t getting much value from your points.
 Unless you are earning more points than you’ll ever need, if award costs are high relative to the cash ticket prices, it makes sense to save your points for later.